David Zimmer: Minister tasked with indigenous relations & reconciliation

-In February 2013, Zimmer, who was Premier Kathleen Wynne's parliamentary assistant in the Ministry of Aboriginal Affairs, was appointed by Wynne to succeed herself as the Minister of Aboriginal Affairs.
+In February 2013, Zimmer, who was Premier Kathleen Wynne's parliamentary assistant in the Ministry of Aboriginal Affairs, was appointed by Wynne as the Minister of Aboriginal Affairs.
 Zimmer helmed the ministry, the second smallest in the government, (Note: by headcount and by budget (larger only than Francophone Affairs)) during a period indigenous issues increasingly became a front burner, mainstream area of political discourse, rapidly gaining awareness among the voting public and unprecedent attention from the Ontario government led by Wynne and the federal administration of Liberal Prime Minister Justin Trudeau.
 Under Zimmer's watch, the indigenous affairs ministry was thrusted into roles with much greater prominence and sensitivities while substantially expanded its scope in many of the government's economic policy initiatives.

 Wynne placing importance on indigenous issues as both a cross-government priority and a personal priority, and her personal affinity with Zimmer for being one of her earliest backers, were among the key enablers Zimmer's and his ministry's success in securing significant, in some cases unprecedented, progress on many longstanding challenges.
 For most of his tenure, the ministry's most senior civil servant and its chief political advisor (Note: Respectively the Deputy Minister and Chief of Staff.) were both long-time associates of Wynne.
-Zimmer oversaw Ontario's Response to the Truth and Reconciliation Commission, including a $250 million special investment package, close to twice the ministry's annual budget, on an integrated suite of education, health, cultural and social services programs focused on reconciliation and addressing the legacy and negative impacts of residential schools.
+Zimmer oversaw Ontario's response to the Truth and Reconciliation Commission, including a $250 million special investment package, close to twice the ministry's annual budget, on an integrated suite of education, health, cultural and social services programs focused on reconciliation and addressing the legacy and negative impacts of residential schools.
 As part of Ontario's response, in June 2016, his ministerial title was renamed to Minister of Indigenous Relations and Reconciliation, a move later reversed when the Liberals were ousted from government.